john-savill/home_network/README.md

 I ordered a custom 3D printed 5u 10-inch mini rack and a for holding all the relvant hardware and a custom rack mount for holding the RPI 4bs.

 ![Initial rack setup](IMG_2845.HEIC)

+The RPIs have been flashed, connected to my network via ethernet and fitted into the rack mount.

 ## AI on CM5